 What can your dog and cat eat on turkey day?

-Your dog or cat can eat small bits of white turkey (no gravy, salt or pepper), cooked or raw white or sweet potato (remove some pieces from the pot before you whip them), macaroni and cheese, green beans, carrots, corn and a bit of baked bread.
-Small amounts of peanuts, almonds and cashews are also safe for your dog.
+Your dog or cat can eat small bits of unseasoned and cooked, white turkey (no gravy), cooked or raw white or sweet potato (remove some pieces from the pot before you whip them), macaroni and cheese, green beans, carrots, corn, broccoli, asparagus, spinach, pumpkin, apples, blueberries, yogurt, cottage cheese and a bit of baked bread.
+Small amounts of peanuts, raw almonds and cashews are also safe for your dog.

 What foods to avoid sharing on turkey day?

 Do not feed your dog or cat any alcohol, ham, pork, turkey bones, stuffing, gravy, onions, casseroles, marshmallows or any desserts as this can cause stomach upset.
 Who needs that on turkey day?

 Have a wonderful and safe Thanksgiving with your dog and cat.
 For more tips on pet health and travel, go to PetTravel.com.